danielfrg/wiki.danielfrg.com/src/content/docs/homelab/dinero.md

 	- Phone
 	- Internet
 	- Electricity
-	- Home (related purchaces, reparation)
+	- Home (related purchases, reparation)
 	- Health
 	- Tax
 - Other Expenses (non-recurrent things that are for my own good)